 Crestodina goes on to say that not only are images relevant as far as getting viewers and shares on social media, but they are also essential in helping us remember a company, product, or service.
 This is referred to as the “Pictorial Superiority Effect.”
 We see the visual; it catches our eye, so we read the blog that goes along with it.
 However, later we remember what we read because we remember the visual.

-Here are some other ways to make visuals stand out:
+Here are some other ways to make visuals in blogs stand out:

 - Add a quote or a comment to the visual.
 This increases the likelihood that it will catch a visitor’s eye.
 One way to accomplish this is by using editing tools provided by Canva.